krdiamond/react-weekend-project/whats-the-weather/README.md

 #phases of the moon api
 #fix css so that everything is centered
 #mouse under water with bubbles
 #bird to eat my hand
+#daily to do list on the side?
+#create as a chrome extention

+#https://expo.io/tools to run on mobile

+#git hub - react-native-web
+-

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).